 There are three general reasons why contribution rates change from one valuation to the next.
 The first is a change in the benefits or eligibility conditions of the plan.
 The second is a change in the valuation assumptions used to predict future occurrences.
 The third is the difference during the year between the plan's actual experience and what the assumptions predicted.
-Although there was no change in the employer contribution from the prior year, there was a decrease in the Retirement System's funding surplus.
+Although there was no change in the employer contribution from the prior year, there was an increase in the Retirement System's funding surplus.

 There were no benefit or assumption changes made in connection with this valuation of the System.
-Changes in the Retirement System's funding surplus from the prior year are due to System experience which was overall, unfavorable.
-During the year ended September 30, 2019 the investment return on plan assets was lower than long term expectations.
-The market smoothing techniques used in this valuation of the System recognize both past and present investment experience.
-As a result, the recognized rate of return for the year was 6.08%.
+Changes in the Retirement System's funding surplus from the prior year are due to System experience which was overall, favorable.
+During the year ended September 30, 2020, there were more retiree deaths than anticipated by actuarial assumptions.
+In addition, pay increases were lower than expected.
+This favorable experience was offset in part by unfavorable investment experience.
+Although the investment return on plan assets was lower than long term expectations, the market smoothing techniques used in this valuation of the System recognize both past and present investment experience.
+As a result, the recognized rate of return for the year was 6.92%.
 Details of this asset smoothing method are shown on page C-4 of this report.
-This unfavorable experience was offset in part by pay increases for some plan members that were lower than anticipated by actuarial assumptions.